 Consequences of Uncontrolled High Blood Pressure

 There are many different prescription medications used to lower blood pressure.
 Each works in different ways and each has potential side effects, some significant.
-However, as much as I wish everyone could avoid synthetic drugs altogether, there are times when they are necessary.
+As much as I wish everyone could avoid synthetic drugs altogether, there are times when they are necessary.
 I know from the personal experience of a longtime friend how dangerous uncontrolled high blood pressure can be.
 I would never advise anyone to just stop taking high blood pressure medications and try a natural product instead.
-What I do think is that with better lifestyle choices, and the use of natural products like olive leaf and hibiscus, you can work with your doctor to reduce the dosage of medications, or if you are pre-hypertensive, perhaps delay or avoid the need for prescription drugs altogether.
+What I do think is that with better lifestyle choices, and the use of powerful botanicals like olive leaf and grape seed, you can work with your doctor to reduce the dosage of medications, or if you are pre-hypertensive, perhaps delay or avoid the need for prescription drugs altogether.

 Olive oil and extract from olive leaves are both good medicine for your heart.
 Olive oil is full of beneficial, healthy (monounsaturated) fats, and antioxidants.
 Adding olive oil to your diet can reduce your risk of heart disease by lowering levels of bad LDL cholesterol and raising good HDL cholesterol levels.
 Look for virgin or extra virgin olive oil, as it has the least amount of processing and the highest levels of beneficial compounds.